TimCares/MasterThesis/docs/thesis/theoretical_foundation/contrastive_learning_and_retrieval.typ

 The goal of the image model is then to maximize the cosine similarity between the original image and its augmented versions.

-However, this alone is not sufficient, as the model will collapse to a trivial solution by simply returning the same representation for all inputs, which is the simplest way to maximize the cosine similarity between the original image and its augmented versions, because the representation produced for an image would always be the same.
+However, this alone is not sufficient, as the model will collapse to a trivial solution by simply returning the same representation for all inputs.
+This is the simplest way to maximize the cosine similarity between the original image and its augmented versions, because the representation produced for an image would always be the same.
 To prevent this, negative samples are introduced.
 Negative samples are other images that do not contain the same content as the original image, and the cosine similarity between the original image and these negative samples should therefore be minimized
-(a cosine similarity of 0 indicates to similarity between the input vectors).
+(a cosine similarity of 0 indicates no similarity between the input vectors).
 This prevents the model from collapsing to a constant representation, as it would not minimize the cosine similarity and thus not minimize the loss.
 A simple yet expressive visualization can be found in @simclr_vis.